Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Kubernetes is designed to always strive for the most optimal Kubernetes environment for running workloads.
 As an example, it can self-heal when issues arise to minimize downtime and keep operations as close to the desired state as possible.

-However, Kubernetes isn't perfect.
+However, Kubernetes isn’t perfect.
 First, Kubernetes architecture is ideal for large, distributed workloads.
-So, it may be helpful for growing startups and enterprises, but would likely be overkill for a small business.
+So, it may be helpful for growing startups and enterprises, but it would likely be overkill for a small business.

 There are several other Kubernetes architecture challenges, limitations, and disadvantages.